RMI-PACTA/PortCheck/README.md

 # PortCheck

-This code tests the alignment of Portfolios against cliamite scenarios.
+This code tests the alignment of Portfolios against climite scenarios.

 ### Steps to run a PortCheck: